-- (c) If not returned, resend at 30 days from the expiration date. - (d) If still no response, the post adoption case manager or designee will call the parents to obtain the information.
-This conversation and information must be entered in case notes in FSFN. - (4) When information is received, process the eligibility redetermination in FSFN prior to the expiration of the existing TANF eligibility. - (a) If the eligibility determination remains the same, make no changes to the AAA. - (b) If the eligibility determination changes based on the redetermination, the change in subsidy type must be made to the FSFN AAA and a signed AAA Update must be executed with an effective date that represents the date in which the change occurred or date notification was received if the date the change occurred is unknown.
+- 1. If not returned, resend at 30 days from the expiration date. - 2.
+If still no response, prior to the expiration of the current Adoption TANF, the post adoption case manager or designee will call the adoptive parent(s) to obtain the information.
+This conversation and information must be entered in case notes in FSFN. - (c) When information is received, process the eligibility redetermination in FSFN prior to the expiration of the existing TANF eligibility. - 1.
+If the eligibility determination remains the same, make no changes to the AAA. - 2.
+If the eligibility determination changes based on the redetermination, the change in subsidy type must be made to the FSFN AAA and a signed AAA Update must be executed with an effective date that represents the date in which the change occurred, or date notification was received if the date the change occurred is unknown.